-To make a long story short, the idea was to develop a large engine large bomber fuselage with the powertrains going out to the wings and driving four propellers.
+To make a long story short, the idea was to develop a large engine -- intercooled -- which, in turn, would be situated in the center of a large bomber fuselage with the powertrains going out to the wings and driving four propellers.
 An eight to nine inch bore was about as big as we got with a single cylinder, and we developed, with twin turbo chargers, close to 300 horsepower with one eight-inch bore single cylinder.
 Then we went from a single to doubles, and it might have been twin cylinders that developed the 300 horsepower.
 It probably was.
-But they were huge, and they had to be run in on dynomometer tests in special rooms where, in turn, the components were so darned big that the coefficient of expansion in the aluminum with the crank and a piston were such that it was very difficult to keep the engine together at high rpm's.
+But they were huge, and they had to be run in on dynomometer tests in special rooms where, in turn, the components were so darned big that the coef- ficient of expansion in the aluminum with the crank and a piston were such that it was very difficult to keep the engine together at high rpm's.
 But they finally got that whipped.
 But they were in cages, so that when they did break loose, it didn't blow the room out.
 They had half-inch steel bar meshes on one inch centers that air was coming in.
 Then they had a secondary mesh in case something got through, it would be stopped.
-They'd build these engines one after the other with modifications and changes.
+They'd build these engines one after the other with modifica- tions and changes.
 Money was no object, but, boy, they needed manpower.
 Then we'd set them up, and then we'd run them in.
 Then we'd have bets on how long this engine would last and run 'em 'till they broke.
 Literally blew them all up.
 Some of them would [only] fracture, and we'd take them down, save the components, and make a change, or have a change ready for it.